Katharine Hill writes about her attempts to be the perfect mum.

 About the author

-Katharine Hill is UK Director Care for the Family.
+Katharine Hill is a Director at Care for the Family.
 She is a well-known speaker, broadcaster and author of a number of books.
 She is married to Richard, and they have four grown-up children and seven grandchildren.

 Share on social media